PPCPs and EDCs in Drinking Water - Contaminants of Emerging Concern

 • More than 90 percent of steroids can be expelled from drinking water utilizing actuated slime, initiated carbon, biologically enacted carbon, ozone/propelled oxidation processes, UV treatments, and reverse osmosis.

-• More than 90 percent of anti-toxins, antidepressants, and antimicrobials can be expelled utilizing enacted carbon, biologically initiated carbon, nanofiltration, and reverse osmosis.
+• Over 90 percent of anti-toxins, antidepressants, and antimicrobials can be expelled utilizing enacted carbon, biologically initiated carbon, nanofiltration, and reverse osmosis.

-• More than 90 percent of anti-inflammatories can be expelled utilizing actuated carbon, biologically initiated carbon, ozone/propelled oxidation processes, UV treatments, nanofiltration, and reverse osmosis.
+• Over 90 percent of anti-inflammatories can be expelled utilizing actuated carbon, biologically initiated carbon, ozone/propelled oxidation processes, UV treatments, nanofiltration, and reverse osmosis.

 • More than 90 percent of lipid controllers can be expelled utilizing initiated carbon, biologically enacted carbon, ozone/propelled oxidation processes, nanofiltration, and reverse osmosis.